openmesh-DIY/openmesh-firmware/README.md

 # OpenMesh Firmware

+⚠️ Warning: This firmware may contain bugs, bad ideas, and questionable design decisions.
+If it works for you, great.
+If it doesn’t… welcome to DIY.

 OpenMesh is a **cheap, DIY, Arduino-first LoRa mesh firmware** for ESP32 + SX127x radios.

 This project exists so **normal people** can build mesh comms without: